-- Click Jobs to monitor the caching and publishing status in the Job Status pane.
+- Optionally, click Jobs to monitor the caching and publishing status in the Job Status pane.

 The process takes time because many items are being created.
 The web scene publishes successfully and can be opened in Scene Viewer before the individual layers finish caching.
 However, it's a good idea to wait for the component layers to finish so that all the data displays when you open the scene.

 In certain portal configurations, a default visibility range is applied to tile layers, such as the aerial image in your scene.
-This improves web scene performance in some circumstances, but in this case, it's not necessary.
+This can improve web scene performance, but in this case, it's not necessary.
 You'll check the settings of your tile layer to ensure it's visible at all scales.

-- On the web scene item details page, under Layers, click Marquam_Hill_WTL1.
+- On the web scene item page, under Layers, click Marquam_Hill_WTL1.

-The item details page for the tile layer opens in a new browser tab.
+The item page for the tile layer opens in a new browser tab.

 Under Visible Range, a slider with a blue bar shows the visible range for the layer.